ArchivesServer/archivesserver.github.io/content/docs/glossary.md

 **Bangers, also “streetbangers”**: Youth gangs common in the megacities.
 Often engaged in criminal activity, especially illicit drugs and sexies, and may go on crime sprees just for thrills.

-**Beanstalk, aka “New Angeles Space Ele- vator”**: An approximately 72,000km tall elevator construct tethered in New Angeles.
+**Beanstalk, aka “New Angeles Space Elevator”**: An approximately 72,000km tall elevator construct tethered in New Angeles.
 Its stations include the Root (aka “Earth Station”), Midway, and the Castle (aka “Challenger Planetoid”).
 A cost-effective way to reach Earth orbit and points beyond.
 Named for the story of Jack and the Beanstalk and the man who built it, Jack Weyland.

 **Bioplas**: Biodegradable plastic commonly used in packaging and disposables.